-Biden says ‘no need’ for Trump to get intel briefs
+Biden says ‘erratic’ Trump shouldn’t get intel briefings

 “His post-White House ‘security profile,’ as the professionals like to call it, is daunting,” Gordon wrote days after a pro-Trump mob laid siege to the U.S. Capitol as lawmakers sought to certify his defeat in last November’s election.
 “Any former president is by definition a target and presents some risks.
 But a former president Trump, even before the events of last week, might be unusually vulnerable to bad actors with ill intent.”

 Whether to give a past president intelligence briefings is solely the current officeholder’s prerogative.
-Biden voiced his opposition to giving Trump access to briefings as the former Republican president’s second impeachment trial is set to begin next week.
+Biden voiced his opposition to giving Trump access to briefings as the former president’s second impeachment trial is set to begin next week.

+Biden, however, said Friday that his hesitance to allow Trump access to the briefing was due to the former president’s “erratic behavior unrelated to the insurrection.”

 Gordon also raised concerns about Trump’s business entanglements.
 The real estate tycoon saw his business founder during his four years in Washington and is weighed down by significant debt, reportedly about $400 million.
 Trump during the campaign called his debt load a “peanut” and said he did not owe any money to Russia.